MedAux/tidy_HL7_msgs/README.rst

     All report locations must be within the same segment.

 Missing data
-    Represented as NANs
+    Represented as NaNs

-    Messages missing a segment for the report location are represented as a single row with NANs for their segment and report locations.
+    Messages missing a segment for the report location are represented as a single row with NaNs for the segment number and report locations.

 Note that the order of the messages is not maintained